 Bethesda has revealed Starfield as their newest project, the first new role-playing IP they have developed in over 25 years, and here’s everything we know about it so far.

 While many fans are eagerly waiting around for Bethesda to finally reveal The Elder Scrolls 6, the developer – best known for its RPG creations – is working on something very different set to launch first.

 Starfield is a rather mysterious project for the general public, but internal discussions surrounding its concept have reportedly been taking place for up to 10 years.
 There might not be dragons, there might not be swords, but there seems to be a lot to look forward to.

-- Starfield release date
+- Does Starfield have a release date?